cap-js/docs/java/developing-applications/configuring.md

   - Names from CDS model that are Java keywords are suffixed with `_`.
   - Names from CDS model that use characters that are not valid as Java identifiers, are replaced by `_`.
 This, however, might lead to a conflicts between names that yield the same name in Java.
   - Characters `/` and `$` behave as separator for name during case conversions, just like `_` does.
-  - If the name of the element is prefixed by `_`, this character will remain the name after conversions.
+  - Leading `_` will remain in the name after conversions.
 This supports convention where association and its foreign key have names like `_assoc` and `assoc`.

 - [`cqnService`](/java/assets/cds-maven-plugin-site/generate-mojo.html#cqnService)